 During the 2023-2024 school year, we asked schools and districts to enter information directly into NASN’s data platform.
 Feedback about that experience prompted us to try a different reporting method for the current school year.
 This year, we are asking all districts (including charter schools and non-public schools) to submit data directly to SNOM using a Google Form.
 The data coordinators will check the data and circle back with districts if needed to clarify data points.
 Data coordinators will aggregate the data submitted and will enter the data into the NASN data platform.
 We hope this will make data submission easier for participants, reduce technical barriers, and increase the integrity of the data submitted.

-2. Health staff positions either by FTE or by hours per week (choose whichever one is easiest for your school/district)
+2. Health staff positions by hours per week

-3. Number of students with Type 1 Diabetes, Type 2 Diabetes, Asthma, Seizure disorder, and Life-threatening allergies (count those with confirmed diagnosis, and those known to have the conditions but without confirmed diagnosis)
+3. Number of students with Type 1 Diabetes, Type 2 Diabetes, Asthma, Seizure disorder, and Life-threatening allergies (please include a count of all students known to have those conditions in your district, and a count of those with a confirmed diagnosis if you are able to track that)

 The purpose of using data sets is for ALL school nurses to collect data in the same way - so there is uniformity, and information can be compared.
 Following the definitions of each data set is CRITICAL for this to be successful.
 The data set does not include everything a school nurse does; it is a beginning point and additional data points are being considered.
 We are starting small and hoping to build capacity.

-Here is a Every Student Counts! worksheet that can be printed and used to collect the 2024- 2025 MN data points on paper (includes definitions on second page).
+Every Student Counts Worksheet Here that can be printed and used to collect the 2025-2026 MN data points on paper (includes definitions on second page).

 How to get started: